ctf/taskforce.sus.mcgill.ca/readme.md

 --------

 * Run `jekyll` in the root of the repository.
 This will generate the site in the _site/ directory.
-* Use the less.js node module to compile the LESS and save the resulting CSS file as `_site/css/style.css`
+* Use the less.js node module to compile the LESS files and save the resulting CSS file as `_site/css/style.css`:

+	lessc css/styles.less -x > _site/css/style.css

-If you have fabric installed, you can use the included `fabfile.py` (just run `prepare`).
+If you have fabric installed, you can use the included `fabfile.py` (just run `fab prepare`).
 Ensure that the `lessc` binary (found in `/usr/local/lib/node_modules/less/bin/` on my machine; YMMV) is in your path.
-Ignore the deploy option, that's just for me.
+Ignore the archive/transfer/etc options; those are just there to ease deployment.

 Contributing
 ------------